Try our custom LLM ECOChat

 How to Improve Your Marketing Localization

-When planning localization marketing, it is important to take into account that 75% of non-English speakers prefer to shop for products in their native language, and 60% of non-English speakers will rarely visit a website that is written only in English.
-The benefits of translating a website and creating a multilingual digital marketing strategy are numerous, and not just for conversions, but also for overall international exposure.
-Translating marketing content is as essential as providing translated product manuals or translating your website, and optimizing traffic across multiple languages is a challenge that many international companies face.
+When planning localization marketing, it is crucial to take into account that 75% of non-English speakers prefer to shop for products in their native language, and 60% of non-English speakers will rarely visit a website that is written only in English.
+The benefits of translating a website and creating a multilingual digital marketing strategy are numerous, not just for conversions but also for overall international exposure.
+Translating marketing content is as essential as providing translated product manuals or translating your website, and optimizing traffic across multiple languages is a challenge many international companies face.

 These are the steps to take to improve your localization marketing